How Soon Can I Get Tested for STDs After Unprotected Sex?

 There are an estimated 20 million new sexually transmitted diseases and infections every year, and half of all Americans will contract a sexually transmitted disease (STD) during their lifetime.
 Getting tested for STDs is essential if you are going to engage in unprotected sexual activity.
 Anyone who engages in unprotected sex runs the risk for exposure to sexually transmitted diseases.
 We answer a common question, “When should you get STD testing?” based on the different incubation periods (minimum window periods) of each STD, so that you know what time frame STD testing can be done accurately.
 Using our STD incubation period chart, you’ll always know long it can take for each STD to show up in your system and on an STD test.

-The timing for when to get STD tested varies depending on the sexually transmitted disease because the incubation time in everyone’s system varies.
-Check out the list below for information on when to get tested for the most common sexually transmitted disease:
+The timing for when to get STD tested varies depending on the sexually transmitted disease because the incubation (or window period) time in everyone’s system varies.
+Each infection takes a varying amount of time to multiple enough to show up in a lab testing sample.
+Check out the STD incubation period chart below for information on when to get tested for the most common sexually transmitted disease based on the types of FDA-approved STD testing we offer:

 |STD Name||How Soon to Get Tested; Why That Time-Frame?||If I Test Positive, Do I Need to Get Retested After Treatment?|